Best Solar Companies in Ohio

 The size of your solar panel system is a big factor in your total cost.
 It also depends on what incentives you’re eligible for, the condition of your roof and how much sunlight exposure it gets.
 On the high end, Brian in Rocky River, Ohio, said he spent $65,000 on his system.

-Average solar installation cost by system size in Ohio
+Average solar panel costs by system size in Ohio

 How can I pay for solar panel installation?

-Getting solar panels is similar to buying a car.
-You could pay cash, but many people finance their system through a solar loan.
-If you have enough savings to pay upfront, the biggest advantage of paying upfront interest charges.
+Getting solar panels is like buying a car.
+You could pay cash, but a lot of people finance their system through a solar loan or lease solar equipment.

-Ohio also has legalized power purchase agreements (unlike many other states).
+Ohio also has legalized power purchase agreements.
 PPAs work very similarly to leases.
-The biggest downside to both is that you’ll be disqualified from many of the best financial incentives, like the 30% federal solar tax credit.
-It also might make your house harder to sell, since a new buyer will have to take over the lease agreement.
+The biggest downside to both is that it might make your house harder to sell, since a new buyer will have to take over the contract.

 » SOLAR PANELS: Lease vs. buy